_JPG.jpg)

-Our research group thinks about applied questions related to the distributions of animals, the composition of animal communities, and how animals are responding to global change, such as the introduction of invasive species and rising sea levels.
+Our research group thinks about applied questions related to the distributions of animals, the composition of animal communities, and how animals are responding to global change

-The lab is led by Paul Taillie, who recently joined the faculty in the UNC-Chapel Hill Department of Geography and the Environment in July 2022 as an assistant professor.
-Thus, the "lab" is very new and very small (its just me so far).
-But please get in touch if you're interested in joining the lab as an undergraduate, grad student, or postdoc.
+The lab is led by Paul Taillie, who joined the faculty in the UNC-Chapel Hill Department of Geography and the Environment in July 2022 as an assistant professor.

 My research and teaching broadly aim to address the implications of global change for biodiversity conservation.
 As a problem solver, I'm especially excited by applied questions that address real-world problems.
 Previously, this work has spanned a variety of spatial scales, focal systems, and taxa, including mountains, coasts, forests, wetlands, fire, hurricanes, birds, bats, voles, and rats.
 Most recently, I'm really excited about coasts and islands because of the unique animals they support, but also because of their vulnerability to rising sea levels.
 Methodologically, I try to harness the benefits of well-designed field studies, rigorous analytical tools and data science principles, emerging technologies for monitoring elusive wildlife (e.g. camera traps), and remotely-sensed earth observation data (e.g., satellite imagery).